qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectorgeoprocessing.rst

    *  - **Offset curve**
       - ``OUTPUT``
       - [vector: line]
-      - The output offset curve
+      - The output offset curve layer

 .. _gdalonesidebuffer:

 One side buffer
 ---------------
-Create a buffer on one side (right or left) of the lines in a line vector layer.
+Creates a buffer on one side (right or left) of the lines in a line vector layer.

 Parameters